Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Experiments

-\textbf{The Impact of training strategies:} We investigate the contributions of three training strategies: pre-training (PT), fine-tuning (FT), and the causal layer (CL).
-As shown in Table~\ref{strategies}, PT equips the model with a basic capability to disentangle degradation features.
-Even the use of only the pre-training scheme yields strong performance on the LIVE, TID2013, and Neutron datasets.
-CL captures the causal effect of image content on degradation-related features.
+We investigate the contributions of three training strategies.
+Specifically, PT denotes synthetic degradation-based pre-training, FT denotes the combined stage of reconstruction-based target-dataset fine-tuning and MOS-supervised regression, and VMM denotes the proposed visual masking module.
+Even the use of only the pre-training scheme yields strong performance on the LIVE, TID2013, and Radiographic datasets.
+VMM captures content-dependent modulation of degradation features.
 With this layer, the learned representation is better aligned with human subjective perception in an unsupervised setting, leading to consistent performance gains across all three datasets.
 After labeled data are introduced during the final stage of FT, the model is more precisely aligned with human subjective perception and achieves the best performance on all three datasets.